ONT stands for Optical Network Terminal

 - Reconnect the ONT’s power supply

-If your connection still doesn't work and you will need some further help, you can contact our 24/7 technical support at +65 6717 1680 (press option 2 for broadband and 4 for technical support).
+If your connection still doesn't work and you will need some further help, you can contact our customer support.